NATALIE TAYLOR | DIRECTOR OF FINE ARTS / DEAN OF PFAME

 Rita Outtrim serves as the Fine Arts Academy Coordinator.
 Within the academy she serves as the Music Director for the middle school musicals and Director for the elementary musicals.
 Rita began performing in musicals at the age of five in Houston, Texas.
 Growing up, she had the opportunity to perform with various theatres, orchestras, and choruses including the Houston Grand Opera.
 She later received a Bachelor's of Music Education at the University of North Texas.
 Notable theatre credits include: Dorothy in The Wizard of Oz, Adelaide in Guys and Dolls, The Baker's Wife in Into the Woods, and Kathy in The Last Five Years.
 Though she loves performing dearly, she feels it's a privilege to work and teach kids in the arts.

 EMAIL | email@example.com

-Chloe Babbes is a VCS alum who is thrilled to be back teaching and directing at Village.
-Growing up in a family of artists in Los Angeles, California, Chloe has been immersed in theater, television, and film her whole life.
-Chloe is a graduate of PCPA Pacific Conservatory Theatre.
+Chloe Babbes Brown is a VCS alum who is thrilled to be back teaching and directing at Village full time.
+Chloe is a graduate of Pacific Conservatory Theatre.
 While there, Chloe took part in many shows and projects while also taking classes including Shakespeare, Acting, Sing Tech, Movement and more.
-She has worked in regional theatre such as The Western Stage in Salinas, California and NC Stage in Asheville, NC.
-Chloe has enjoyed principal roles in national AT&T and The Real Cost Anti-Smoking commercials.
-She has toured the U.S. playing bass and singing backup with recording artist Jason Hawk Harris.
+She has worked in regional theatre such as The Western Stage in Salinas, California, NC Stage in Asheville, North Caroline, and the Actor’s Co-op in Hollywood.
 As an artist, Chloe believes that God calls us to strive for excellence and seek truth.
 She has carried that with her and hopes to pass this mindset along to the kids.
 She has loved working with the Fine Arts Academy.
-After stage managing and assistant directing Suessical Jr, Into the Woods Jr, Aladdin Jr, Annie Jr, and You’re a Good Man Charlie Brown, Chloe made her directorial debut with last year’s production of Frozen Jr. and came back to direct Suessical Jr. Chloe has worked closely along side her dad, Thom Babbes for the past 11 years, including producing Newsies 2022.
+After stage managing and assistant directing Into the Woods Jr, Aladdin Jr, Annie Jr, and You’re a Good Man Charlie Brown, Chloe made her directorial debut with a production of Frozen Jr. and came back to direct Suessical Jr. Chloe has worked closely along side her dad, Thom Babbes for the past 11 years, including producing Newsies 2022.
 She looks forward to carrying on the Babbes legacy.